akiiito/akiiito/README.md

 - 💞️ I’m looking to collaborate on ... anything
 - 📫 How to reach me ... e-mail
 - 😄 Pronouns: ... he
 - ⚡ Fun fact: ...
-I'm beginer of github copilpt
+I'm beginer of Github copilpt

 <!---
 akiiito/akiiito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.